-If there is any doubt about correct function or proper condition of the device contact immediately the responsible radiation safety officer for advice.
+If there is any doubt about correct function or proper condition of the device contact immediately the responsible radiation protection officer for advice.

-4.7.2 Painting
+3.7.2 Painting

 Endress+Hauser source containers have been in service for many years and have not required painting, but this is dependent on the environment.
 Though painting is not required the source container should be maintained in a fairly usable condition.
 After cleaning, painting can be used to address rust or surface corrosion issues.
 No specific color is mandated for the source container, but a color that is easy to see may help in the identification of misplaced source containers.
 Do not paint over the labels, tags, or indicators on the source container.
-Do not paint pneumatic components of models pneumatic actuator.
+Do not paint pneumatic components of models with pneumatic actuator.
+Do not paint the terminal box.

-4.8 Non-Routine Maintenance
+3.8 Non-Routine Maintenance

 In order to perform non-routine maintenance, you must have a specific license that states you have permission to do so.
 Examples of non-routine maintenance are welding to modify the source container mounting, relocating the source container, or replacing corroded mounting brackets.
 If bolts, brackets or other fastening elements have been weakened due to rust, they need to be replaced.
 With proper training and agency approval, specific license authorizations may be received to perform some of these procedures.
 Major modifications which alter functional design of the source container are prohibited.
 Licensees requiring this type of assistance should contact Endress+Hauser.

-4.9 Exchange of source
+3.9 Exchange of source